 Arabic Sample Curricula by One World Now!

 These Sample Arabic Curricula are designed to provide guidance and inspiration for camp directors and instructors undertaking Arabic STARTALK camps for different age groups and at different proficiency levels, and both heritage and non-heritage populations.
 There are four sample curricula for elementary-age students, three for middle school-age students, and four for high school-age students.
 All vocabulary lists have been translated to English in order to provide a resource for non-Arabic camps as well.

 Dari and Persian Infrastructure Building Project

 In order to support the long-term teaching and learning of Dari and Persian, the San Diego State University Research Foundation developed curricula (10 in each language) and lesson plans (200 in each language) for five courses in Dari and Persian at the Novice-Mid to Intermediate-High levels in all four modalities (e.g., listening, speaking, reading, and writing).
-The 2016 model STARTALK curricula and lesson plan template were used to develop materials based on the STARTALK-endorsed principles and National Standards.
+The 2016 sample STARTALK curricula and lesson plan template were used to develop materials based on the STARTALK-endorsed principles and National Standards.
 Also developed were instructional videos at the novice and intermediate proficiency levels to better orient teachers with the STARTALK-endorsed principles and National Standards.
 The concepts are explained in Dari and Persian and supported by concrete examples and modeling in the target language.

 Master’s Degree Program in Hindi/Urdu Language Pedagogy at Kean University